Milnor fibre boundary of a non-isolated surface singularity: The characteristic polynomial of

-In this subsection we compute the polynomials $P^\#$ and $P^\#_j$ under some additional assumptions.
-Via (\ref{eq:CP}) and (\ref{lem:PAR}) this is enough (together with $rank\, H_1(\partial F)$) to determine the characteristic polynomial of the horizontal/Milnor monodromy of $H_1(\partial F)$.
+\labelpar{ss:Jordan3} \bekezdes In this section we compute the polynomials $P^\#$ and $P^\#_j$ under certain additional assumptions.
+Via the identities of \ref{eq:CP} and \ref{lem:PAR} this is sufficient (together with the results of Chapter \ref{s:Jordan} regarding the $\rank\, H_1(\partial F)$) to determine the characteristic polynomial of the Milnor monodromy of $H_1(\partial F)$. \ix{monodromy!characteristic polynomial!of $\partial F$}\ix{Milnor!fiber!boundary}

-Let $\gc$ be the graph read from the resolution as in (\ref{gc}), it might have some vanishing 2--edges (which are not eliminated by blow ups considered in (\ref{re:w3})).
+Let $\gc$ be the graph read from a resolution as in \ref{gc}, which might have some vanishing 2--edges that are not yet eliminated by blow ups considered in \ref{re:w3}.

 \begin{definition}\labelpar{def:unicolor} Let $Gr$ be either the graph $\gc$, or $\Gamma^2_{\C,j}$ for some $j$.
 We say that $Gr$ is {\em `unicolored'}, if all its edges connecting non--arrowheads have the same sign--decoration and there are no vanishing 2--edges among them.
-We say that $Gr$ is {\em almost unicolored}, if those edges which connect non--arrowheads and are not vanishing 2--edges, have the same sign--decoration. \end{definition}
+We say that $Gr$ is {\em almost unicolored}, if those edges which connect non--arrowheads and are not vanishing 2--edges, have the same sign--decoration. \end{definition} \ix{graph!unicolored|textbf}\ix{graph!unicolored!almost|textbf}

-Consider the polynomials $P_{\mathfrak{h}(|G|)}(t)$ and $P_{\mathfrak{h}(|G_{2,j}|)}(t)$ introduced in (\ref{s:digress}).
+Consider the polynomials $P_{\mathfrak{h}(|G|)}(t)$ and $P_{\mathfrak{h}(|G_{2,j}|)}(t)$ introduced in \ref{s:digress}.
 Recall that their degrees are $c(G)$ and $c(G_{2,j})$ respectively.

 \begin{theorem}\labelpar{th:Jordan} \

 (I) For any fixed $j$, the polynomial $P^\#_j(t)$ divides the polynomial $P_{\mathfrak{h}(|G_{2,j}|)}(t)$.

 Moreover, the following statements are equivalent: